This spot has been added by

 Water entrance for snorkeling the Pigeon Islands

-Water entrance depends on the option you choose.
-If you reach the islands by kayak, you can enter the water from the tiny sandy beaches to snorkel the Coral Garden (the best spot in the islets) and the Pool.
+The water entrance depends on the option you choose.
+If you reach the islands by kayak, you can enter the water from the tiny sand beaches to snorkel the Coral Garden (the best spot in the islets) and the Pool.

 To snorkel the Aquarium, walk on the small path to reach the northern side of the islet (5 minutes).
 If you are participating in a snorkeling tour, you’ll generally enter the water from your boat mooring near the reef.